apache/iceberg/docs/spark/spark-writes.md

 ```

 For more complex row-level updates based on incoming data, see the section on `MERGE INTO`.

+!!!
+Note
+    By default Spark uses copy-on-write update mode.
+    With spark-3.2 and onwards, Iceberg supports merge-on-read mode for update.
+    To use merge-on-read mode for update, set the table property `write.update.mode` to "merge-on-read".

 ## Writing with DataFrames